Connection with Culture in Aotearoa: Creating Effective Leaders

 “When I talk about followership, people often say, ‘What’s this got to do with leadership?’ and I clarify that actually, most of us follow for as much time as we lead, even if we are in a position of leadership.”

 She gave the example of if you are a department chair or a coach, you will have people above you who you are following and there are people below you who are following you.
-Rarely are we in a position that only requires us to lead, therefore Sarah says is critical we know how to truly support the purpose of what we are doing.
+Rarely are we in a position that only requires us to lead, therefore Sarah says it is critical we know how to truly support the purpose of what we are doing.

-In alignment with the equity that underpins all of Sarah’s programs, regardless of role and whether they are an athlete, coach, sports professional, or studying a non-sporting path, each individual actively engages in learning about themselves and each other through the DISC Model which provides a common language for talking about differences.
+In alignment with the equity that underpins all of Sarah’s programs, regardless of role and whether they are an athlete, coach, sport professional, or studying a non-sporting path, each individual actively engages in learning about themselves and each other through the DISC Model which provides a common language for talking about differences.

-Explaining the importance of having the full spectrum of behavioral types into our teams to fulfill each of the functions or roles required, Sarah emphasized it is imperative we learn to work effectively with people who are different to us, whether leading or following.
+Explaining the importance of having the full spectrum of behavioral types in our teams to fulfil each of the functions or roles required, Sarah emphasized it is imperative we learn to work effectively with people who are different to us, whether leading or following.
 After developing an awareness of individual preferences and behavior, Sarah builds on the framework DISC provides to understand others and teaches her students various ways to adapt their natural style to work more effectively together.

 The ability to adapt is critical and Sarah shared some examples of exercises she does:

 2. Large groups, with time for observation: Within larger groups, Sarah will also create smaller teams where the athletes or individuals grouped all have the same profile (e.g., all C’s or all S’s).
-The whole group can very quickly see how the smaller groups may struggles to achieve tasks, whether they lack direction, become focused on details, dissolve into side conversations, or stop talking in a productive way.
+The whole group can very quickly see how the smaller groups may struggle to achieve tasks, whether they lack direction, become focused on details, dissolve into side conversations, or stop talking in a productive way.
 This exercise reinforces that groups or teams need different profiles to bring different skills and fulfill the roles that move teams forward.

-3. Groups of any size: To demonstrate the way adaptations take thought, and are sometimes uncomfortable or outside of our natural, instinctive action, Sarah gets everyone to do a simple exercise where they cross their arms as they naturally do.
+3. Groups of any size: to demonstrate the way adaptations take thought, and are sometimes uncomfortable or outside of our natural, instinctive action, Sarah gets everyone to do a simple exercise where they cross their arms as they naturally do.
 She then asks everyone to unfold their arms and cross them the other way.
 This demonstrates the way that we can achieve the same outcome, but we may need to adapt or change the way that we do things to be effective with the person in front of us.

 Effective leadership grows out of relationships that recognize and value our individual spread of strengths and personal preferences.
 Sarah role models the way we can develop an open platform to support and grow relationships, while encouraging each of us to draw on the culture that permeates our communities to further enhance our ability to communicate most effectively and meaningfully.
 Sarah’s contribution to advancing women in sport and leadership in Aotearoa is one that we admire and truly value.